 keep working locally to change narrative on migration

-AIW now looks at the future with a positive and charged attitude as it always did, and with a new year that is perceived as a new beginning, full with new challenges and new impacts to make.
+AIW now looks at the future with a positive and charged attitude as it always did, and with a new year that is perceived as a new beginning, packed with new challenges and ambitions impact-driven goals.

-The future will present new challenges and only with diverse perspectives that bridge generation, culture, and differences, will we turn challenges into opportunities for growth. - Founder Caroline Caporossi
+The future will present new challenges and only with diverse perspectives that bridge generation, culture, and differences, will we turn challenges into opportunities for growth. -Caroline Caporossi, Fondatrice

 Thanking everyone who made such impacts possible this year, we can’t wait to take new steps with your help and support to create a more inclusive future together.